A Call To Mics

 I wish I’d responded, “he’d laugh if he could!” but I was thrown by the heckle.

-Wokeism and being stuck in Australia almost broke my fighting spirit recently.
+Wokeism and being stuck in Australia almost broke my fighting spirit.
 I was nearly ready to quit comedy again - and I'm not saying that to start an international comedy career - I'm saying that because stand up scared me enough to make me stop for years.
 Now I’m back and there are woke people in the audience!?!
-I don’t love it enough to get woke.
+I'm not deseperate for success enough to get woke.
 I have to tell a joke the way that makes it funny.
 Enough for me to justify demanding people’s time and attention for it.
 Irreverence cracks me up and I'm not alone.
 Contrary to the loud, virtuous lady, another punter stopped me after that same gig and told me she had loved my set.
 She said she had wanted to laugh but she was scared of “the millennials” next to her.

 I see a lot of battle weary comics out there.
 Not just from lockdowns and loss of work, but from punters self-censoring their own laughter.
 From complaints submitted by people who probably shouldn't be going to comedy shows.
 So I can't quit comedy.
 I need to do my bit.
 I don’t want my kid to grow up in a world where we have lost our sense of irony.
 Humour is important.
 Without comedy – free comedy where no subject, word or point of view is out of bounds – our collective IQ is going to suffer and we will become even more intolerant than we are now.